alecjonas/Analysis-of-Suicide-Rates-in-Countries-vs-Reported-Happiness-Scores/README.md

 However, the happier countries still scored higher in every metric than the unhappy countries.
 The broader societal reasons that may attribute to higher suicide rates may be out of the scope of this dataset.

 ## Conclusion
 In conclusion, the data suggests that suicide rates are generally higher in the happiest countries than the least happiest coutries.
 This is the opposite of what I believed at the start of my analysis.
 Additionally, happier countries also have higher rates when compared across sexes and age groups.
 It's important to note that men and the elderly experience higher suicide rates as well.
-Further, I can not state with confidence that there is a broader relationship between countries that rank higher in happiness than others.
+Further, I can not state with confidence that this correlation will apply to the rest of the countries in the dataset.
 I only examined the comparison between the countries at the top and bottom of the list.
 In future studies, it would be worth while testing to see if happiness can predict a higher suicide rate when examined in the entire list.
 It may be worth while conducting a regression analysis as a form of hypothesis testing.

 Finally, while the Happiness World Report lacks insight into the reasons why suicide may be occuring, the conclusions drawn from this analysis may still prove to be useful to officials charged with public policy and mental health.